Qingxiao Zheng (Job search now)

 This empirical study serves as a primer for interested service providers to determine if and how Large Language Model (LLM) technology will be integrated for their practitioners and the broader community.
 The insights pave the way for synergistic and ethical human-AI co-creation in service contexts.

-[Computers in Human Behavior: Artificial Humans]
+[Computers in Human Behavior: Artificial Humans (2025)] Learning from One's Self-Clone?

 This study examines the impact of AI-generated digital clones with self-images (AI-clones) on enhancing perceptions and skills in online presentations.
-A mixed-design experiment with 44 international students compared self-recording videos (self-recording group) to AI-clone videos (AI-clone group) for online English presentation practice.Ā
+A mixed-design experiment with 44 international students compared self-recording videos (self-recording group) to AI-clone videos (AI-clone group) for online English presentation practice.

 Safety Risks